Playa del Carmen Seaweed Survival Guide for 2025

 The seaweed ebbs and flows and there are just so many amazing things to do in Riviera Maya that you CAN AND WILL still have an unforgettable vacation experience in Mexico.

-Plus, there are many still beaches in Playa del Carmen without seaweed that are worth visiting for a day trip or an overnight stay.
+Plus, there are still many beaches in Playa del Carmen without seaweed that are worth visiting for a day trip or an overnight stay.

 But do your research on where you’re planning to stay and if it’s really a deal-breaker for you, then at least you can make an informed decision.